The Inference Programming Language

 wasmtimeis only needed if you want to execute compiled programs locally.
 The Inference compiler itself does not require it.

 Inference has an official Visual Studio Code extension that provides syntax highlighting and language support.
-You can install it from the VS Code Marketplace or search for “Inference” in the VS Code extensions panel.
+Install it from the VS Code Marketplace or search for “Inference” in the VS Code extensions panel.

 Hello World